Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Experiments

-\textbf{Baseline models.} We demonstrate the superiority of the proposed method in balancing performance and efficiency through two aspects of comparison.
-On the one hand, we compare the proposed method with recent pure on-device training method \cite{yang2023efficient} to demonstrate the potential and superiority of our method for on-device incremental learning.
-We also provide the results of directly applying incremental learning strategy to on-device training method, confirming the impracticality of such straightforward combination.
-On the other hand, we compare our proposed method with several representative conventional incremental learning methods that adopt the same incremental settings.
-These conventional incremental learning methods typically focus on enhancing the performance of incremental learning, but their computational load and memory overhead are insufficient to meet the training demands of edge devices.
-Therefore, our focus is on comparing the advantages of the proposed method in balancing performance and efficiency.
+To demonstrate the superiority of the proposed method in balancing performance and efficiency, we conduct two key comparisons.
+On the one hand, we compare our method with the recent pure low-cost training method \cite{yang2023efficient} to highlight its potential and advantages in training on resource-constrained edge devices.
+Additionally, we explore the result of directly applying an incremental learning strategy to the low-cost training method, illustrating the limitations of such a straightforward combination.
+On the other hand, we compare our proposed method with several representative conventional incremental learning methods under the same incremental settings.
+These conventional incremental learning methods typically prioritize improving incremental learning performance but impose significant computational and memory overhead, making them not friendly for resource-constrained edge devices.
+Furthermore, we compare the incremental learning performance and training resource overhead of our method against an existing low-cost incremental learning method.
+Overall, our focus is on demonstrating that the proposed method effectively balances model performance and training efficiency, making it a more viable solution for incremental learning on resource-constrained edge devices.